This page will help you understand Maine alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 It is illegal for those under 21 to buy alcohol.
 Use of a false ID to buy it is a criminal act.
 It’s also a criminal act to sell, lend, or transfer a false ID.
 And retailers may seize IDs that appear to be false.

 The maximum BAC for drivers under 21 is 0.00%.
 Having any alcohol in the system when driving is illegal.

 Under Maine alcohol laws, selling alcohol to anyone under 21 is a crime.
 It carries carries imprisonment for up to 364 days and fines up to $2,000 plus surcharges.

 If the customer drinks and causes serious bodily injury or death of any other person, the penalty is greater.
-It’s imprisonment for up to five years and a $5,000 fine plus surcharges and two years of probation.
+It’s imprisonment for up to five years and a $5,000 fine.
+In addition, there are surcharges and two years of probation.

 It’s also illegal to sell alcohol to a visibly intoxicated person.

 Maine is a government monopoly state for the sale of spirits.
-That’s bourbon, rum, vodka, tequila, scotch, etc. It also has a monopoly on the sale of wine with an alcohol content of 15.5% or higher.
+That is bourbon, rum, vodka, tequila, scotch, etc. It also has a monopoly on the sale of wine with an alcohol content of 15.5% or higher.

 However, retail stores with an alcohol license may sell beer and table wine up to 15.5% alcohol.